-Are you a Company Director looking for a solution to liquidate your company?
+Are you a Company Director concerned about company insolvencies and looking for a solution to Liquidate your company?
 Are you a Director who wants to close down your company and looking to free yourself of the burden of the trading company?
-We can help you with both an insolvent or a solvent liquidation and other insolvency solutions for limited companies.
+We can help you with both a insolvent or solvent Liquidation and other insolvency solutions for limited companies.

 - Freeing you from company debt.